 Sometimes when visiting a new city for a brief time it feels impossible to do it all, because it is.
 We have to resist the desire to even try, while still being sure to experience a nice selection of all there is to see and do.

 I usually visit Charleston with guests for a day or two several times a year, so this challenge isn’t new to me for the “Holy City.”
-In all honesty I personally could spend any entire visit to Charleston either eating my way through the city’s restaurants or shopping the length of King Street; but those are other issues.
-For the sake of any guests, and of my waistline and credit card bill, I am always looking for new things to do in the area that cover it both efficiently and in a manner that it enjoyable.
+In all honesty, I personally could spend any entire visit to Charleston either eating my way through the city’s restaurants or shopping the length of King Street, but those are other issues.
+For the sake of any guests, and of my waistline and credit card bill, I am always looking for new things to do in the area that cover it both efficiently and in a manner that it was enjoyable.

 Three multitasking suggestions for visiting Charleston (even for people who don’t believe in multitasking)